imagineLife/big-site/content/strengths/a-backlog.md

 I also have a nack for making a to-do list and getting it done.
 I poke my head up sometimes, evaluate my to-do list, and put my head back down and get to work, getting things done.

 ## We Have Varying Talents

-My wife has a talent for getting things done through a schedule.
-This has served her and others well by crafting helpful schedules that help get longer-term goals accomplished.
-I do not thrive with a schedule like my wife does.
-This is not a _strong_ skill of mine.

 A friend of mine has a seemingly natural skill for describing what the future can look like for himself and others.
 This has served himself and other by contributing to a sense of purpose that connects to something broader than the current details of the moment.
 I do not get as excited, nor communicate as eloquently about the future as he does.
 This is not a _strong_ skill of mine.